d0c-s4vage/gramfuzz/CONTRIBUTING.md

 * Comment on the user-created issue, thanking the user for reporting the bug and detailing what needs to happen to fix the problem they experienced.

+An example of this can be seen with [#26](https://github.com/d0c-s4vage/gramfuzz/issues/26)

 ## Fixing bugs

 Once all concrete bugs are completed associated with a user-reported issue, close the user-reported issue, commenting on it to notify the user that their issue has been resolved.

+An example of this can be seen with [#26](https://github.com/d0c-s4vage/gramfuzz/issues/26)